VidunderGunder/create-xp-app/README.md

 pnpm syncpack:mismatches
 ```

-You should fix these manually.
+You should fix these manually or create a script that fits your workflow.

 If some packages are only installed in `📁 app/expo`, you'll need to add those to `📁 packages/app/package.json` manually.